Big Buck Bunny: Plot

 Big Buck Bunny (2008).
 10 minutes, 35 seconds.

-The plot follows a day in the life of Big Buck Bunny, during which time he meets three bullying rodents: the leader, Frank the flying squirrel, and his sidekicks Rinky the red squirrel and Gimera the chinchilla.
+The plot follows a day in the life of Big Buck Bunny, during which time he meets a trio of bullying rodents: the leader, Frank the flying squirrel, and his sidekicks Rinky the red squirrel and Gimera the chinchilla.
 The rodents amuse themselves by harassing helpless creatures of the forest by throwing fruits, nuts, and rocks at them.

 After the rodents kill two butterflies with an apple and a rock, and then attack Bunny, he sets aside his gentle nature and orchestrates a complex plan to avenge the two butterflies.

 Using a variety of traps, Bunny first dispatches Rinky and Gimera.
 Frank, unaware of the fate of the other two, is seen taking off from a tree, and gliding towards a seemingly unsuspecting Bunny.
 Once airborne, Frank triggers Bunny's final series of traps, causing Frank to crash into a tree branch and plummet into a spike trap below.
 At the last moment, Frank grabs onto what he believes is the branch of a small tree, but discovers it is just a twig Bunny is holding over the spikes.
 Bunny snatches up Frank.

-The film concludes with Bunny being pleased with himself as a butterfly flies past him holding a string, at the end of which is Frank attached as a flying kite.
+The film concludes with Bunny being pleased with himself as a butterfly flies past him holding a string, at the end of which is Frank attached as a flying kite, with a post-credits scene showing a bird defecating on Frank before cutting to black.